Energy

 Biocrude from sewage

-Currently BFSNZ is investigating the opportunities to produce marine biofuel blend stocks from sewage sludge and food wastes, using emulsion technologies to clean up the biocrude.
-HTL of sewage sludge has the particularly advantages of significantly densifying the sludge in a small foot print, sterilising it and reducing the levels of contamination - PFAS, pharma, microplastics.
+Currently we are investigating the opportunities to produce a biocrude from sewage sludge and food wastes.
+HTL of sewage sludge has the additional advantages of significantly densifying the sludge in a small foot print, sterilising it, and reducing the levels of contamination - PFAS, pharma, microplastics.

 Bioenergy Association of NZ (BANZ)